Starting any type of career in today’s music industry means that you need to be aware that the internet has dramatically changed (all) the rules.

 Surely, there are numerous benefits you can leverage, yet it is important to be well informed on all details.

 According to a book by Donald S. Passman – All You Need to Know About the Music Business: CD sales are continuing to drop year by year, yet it’s just 25% of the whole music industry business.
-Same goes for the downloads, they’ve fallen more than 15% per year.
+The same goes for the downloads, they’ve fallen more than 15% per year.

 On the other hand, Piracy online is alive and doing great, hiding under cyber-rocks – as stated in the report.
 Despite many opinions that music piracy is the main reason for turning the growing music industry into a dying business model, that isn’t quite the case.